2552 Coordinator, Faculty Professional Development

 1. Works with the instructional community to support faculty efficacy in any teaching modality, including online, blended, and face-to-face.

-2. Works with the FCTL Director and academic leadership to determine specific professional development that aligns with long-range strategic goals including course modality, diversity and inclusion, high-impact learning practices, Universal Design for Learning (UDL), affordable digital learning materials, and effective assessment strategies.
+2. Works with the FCTL Director and academic leadership to determine specific professional development that aligns with long-range strategic goals including course modality, high-impact learning practices, Universal Design for Learning (UDL), affordable digital learning materials, and effective assessment strategies.

 3. Coordinates and develops faculty professional development programming in a variety of formats and venues (e.g., faculty learning communities, workshops, multi-day institutes, learning on-demand courses and tutorials, brown bags, book talks, speakers, etc.).